d3x41/documentation-dev/md/tools/packages.md

 ### lazydocker
 The lazier way to manage everything docker

-### terraform-docs
-A utility to generate documentation from Terraform modules in various output formats

 ### yq
 Portable command-line YAML, JSON, XML, CSV and properties processor